DevExpress/devextreme-documentation/concepts/05 UI Components/DateRangeBox/00 Getting Started with DateRangeBox/10 Set the Accepted Date Range.md

-You can define an available range from which end-users can select dates.
-For this purpose, specify the [min](/Documentation/ApiReference/UI_Components/dxDateRangeBox/Configuration/#min) and [max](/Documentation/ApiReference/UI_Components/dxDateRangeBox/Configuration/#max) properties.
+You can define constraints for date ranges that can be selected by end-users.
+Specify the [min](/Documentation/ApiReference/UI_Components/dxDateRangeBox/Configuration/#min) and [max](/Documentation/ApiReference/UI_Components/dxDateRangeBox/Configuration/#max) properties.

 ---
 ##### jQuery